pfgithub/scpl/docs/actions/getcurrentweather.md

-## Get Current Weather / getcurrentweather (internally `is.workflow.actions.weather.currentconditions`)
+## Get Current Weather / GetCurrentWeather (internally `is.workflow.actions.weather.currentconditions`)

 > This action requires that Shortcuts has permission to use WFWeatherAttributionAccessResource,WFLocationAccessResource.